 How to analyze the efficiency of an opt-in popup

-With such precision, you’ll be able to make informed decisions on whether your opt-in popup performs at its best or might need attention.
+With all this data, you’ll be able to make informed decisions on whether your opt-in popup performs at its best or needs attention.

 For instance, if you set a scroll-triggered popup, you’ll probably see lower sign-up rates on mobile – because scrolling 30% of a page on mobile takes longer than on desktop – and some visitors will simply miss the popup.

 The only surefire way to optimize popup performance is to launch an A/B test where you create 2 versions of the same popup and display version A to half of the audience and version B – to the other half.
 At some point, you compare results and leave the winning version on the website.
 Read a more detailed guide to running A/B tests.

 Start collecting more emails on your website